thinkspill/weather-api/README.md

 # Weather API

-Deploys a weather API proxy to tell you the temperature for a given US state.
+Deploys a weather API proxy to tell you the temperature for a given US city.

 ## Local Deploy